Scattering and gluon emission in a color field: a light-front Hamiltonian approach: Methodology: time-dependent basis light-front quantization (tBLFQ)

 Then we use different numerical methods for the two different kinds of interactions.

 The gluon emission/absorption operator $V_{qg}$ is off-diagonal in the Fock space and is thus challenging to exponentiate.
-Therefore we use the 4th-order Runge-Kutta (RK4) method to calculate its contribution in the time evolution,
+Therefore we use the fourth-order Runge-Kutta (RK4) method to calculate its contribution in the time evolution,

 The explicit form of the RK4 operator $U_{RK4}$ can be found in Appendix.~\ref{app:RK4}.
-In terms of computational complexity, the RK4 method on the basis space is in principle $O(N_{tot}^2)$, but it is more like $O(N_{tot})$ for $\mathcal{V}_{qg}$.
+In terms of computational complexity, the RK4 method on the basis space is, in principle, $O(N_{tot}^2)$, but it is more like $O(N_{tot})$ for $\mathcal{V}_{qg}$.
 That is because the gluon emission/absorption interaction is nonzero only when the momentum is conserved, so the matrix $\mathcal{V}_{qg}$ is very sparse.
 In practice, we organize the numerical computation to iterate over only the matrix elements allowed by momentum conservation, which achieves this $O(N_{tot})$ complexity.

 On the contrary, the interaction with the background field $V_{\mathcal{A}}(x^+)$ is diagonal in the Fock space: it does not cause transitions between $\ket{q}$ and $\ket{qg}$ sectors.
 Moreover, the background field in our simulation is eikonal, meaning that the interaction is diagonal in coordinate space and in helicity space.
-One only needs to exponentiate a $N_c\times N_c$ color matrix to achieve a unitary evolution over a timestep, which can be calculated analytically with the Cayley-Hamilton theorem~\cite{Curtright:2015iba}.
-Therefore, it is feasible to do the calculation in the exponential form by Fourier-transforming the wave function into coordinate space and then back again as
+One only needs to exponentiate a $N_c\times N_c$ color matrix to achieve a unitary evolution over a time step, which can be calculated analytically with the Cayley-Hamilton theorem~\cite{Curtright:2015iba}.
+Therefore, it is feasible to do the calculation in the exponential form by Fourier transforming the wave function into coordinate space and then back again as